Motorcyclist, 17, killed in crash near Boca Raton

 The crash closed U.S. 441/State Road 7 for a few hours, but the road has since reopened.

-PBSO identified the victim as a male teen and the family has enated Marsy's Law to protect the identity.
+PBSO identified the victim as a male teen, and the family has enacted Marsy's Law to protect the identity.

+A 79-year-old resident of the Oaks community was driving a 2020 Audi SUV west on Bridgebrook Drive, preparing to turn south onto U.S. 441/State Road 7.

+The 2009 Honda motorcycle was traveling northbound in the left lane on U.S. 441/State Road 7.

 The motorcyclist struck the vehicle and the rider was ejected.
-He was pronounced deceased on the scene
+He was pronounced dead at the scene.

 Scripps Only Content 2022